aretecode/finance/README.md

 * [x] make it *all* work in FlowHub
 * [x] make it work on Heroku
 * [x] change multiple routers to use (FlowHub)~arrayport
-* [ ] could pass (req) down one pipeline, no res port (will this reduce reusability of the components atomically?)
+* [x] could pass (req) down one pipeline, no res port (will this reduce reusability of the components atomically? yes, but it focuses code it for this one instance)
 * [ ] pass DB connection down the pipe along with req?
-* [ ] rename `name` as `type`
+* [x] rename `name` as `type`
-* [ ] change CRUD not only to better represent what it does in name (between Route and rest of the machines for that Route) but also use boolean inPorts to set the properties being set by components that (currently) extend it.
+* [x] change CRUD not only to better represent what it does in name (between Route and rest of the machines for that Route) but also use boolean inPorts to set the properties being set by components that (currently) extend it. (removed)
 * [ ] Response could be one inPort, pass in data about which one it is
 * [ ] stricter Tests when truncating afterAll() since we have a limited dataset
+* [ ] change

 # @TODO:
 * [x] Validate